jessejayne/odin_recipes/README.md

-Began work on TOP Recipes project - set up Github repo before beginning work, using terminal commands to make project directory, and to make this README file, then use git to commit to the github repo.
+Following The Odin Project, completed HTML project to make a basic recipe site containing 3 recipes to be linked to separately from the index page.
+Completed 9/22/2022.